 Brain Bleach to wash away the vulgar displays you just saw.
 This is especially true in Grossout Shows.

 - South Park: Among others, Ms. Choksondik's enormous, sagging breasts and the sex scene between her and Mr. Mackey, as well as Ms. Garrison's "boob job".

 - Memorably invokes this trope during the third season when the Pirate Captain accidentally walks in on Sally Impossible [his employer's girlfriend] while she's undressing.
 Both start screaming.
 Now, Sally Impossible is a very attractive woman, but she suffers from an unfortunate affliction: her skin becomes transparent when she's upset.
 The Pirate Captain staggers out of the room with an exclamation of, "That was messed up on a whole lot of levels."

 - Not to mention that pretty much all the nudity (full or partial) in the series is of middle-aged to old men.
 The extended nude scene with Colonel Gentlemen stands out especially.

 - A Season Five episode gives us the power suit of the SPHINX Countess, a tight Powered Armour with fan service-y curves, which the wearer of it poses in very provocative positions.
 The problem is that the person who winds up wearing the suit is Hank Venture.

 - Raven's clothes-tearing scene with Slade in the Teen Titans episode "Birthmark" carried some seriously ugly overtones.
-A well known Flash Animation hentai artist did an H version of this scene, with the same voice acting and just new art.
+A well known Adobe Flash hentai artist did an H version of this scene, with the same voice acting and just new art.
 It works perfectly.

 - Batman: The Animated Series